- Former Editorial, Op-Ed and Letters Pages Editor of the Los Angeles Times

 From April 2011 through March 2013, Kinsley served on the editorial board of the Bloomberg View, where, in an October 2012 op-ed, he urged readers to re-elect President Obama, whose “good record” included “navigat[ing] us through the biggest economic crisis since the Great Depression in a way that (in my opinion) deserves a B+.”
 Moreover, Kinsley wrote that Obama “didn’t get us into any wars, and there were no major terrorist episodes on his watch.”

-In December 2016, Kinsley wrote wrote that President-elect “Donald Trump is actually a fascist” who embraced the notion that “a toxic combination of strong government and strong corporations should run the world.”
-Four months later, Kinsley wrote: “The establishment press has been vicious about Donald Trump.
+In December 2016, Kinsley wrote in The Washington Post that President-elect “Donald Trump is actually a fascist” who embraced the notion that “a toxic combination of strong government and strong corporations should run the world.”
+Four months later, Kinsley wrote in The New York Times: “The establishment press has been vicious about Donald Trump.
 He’s portrayed, day after day, as a narcissist, personally obnoxious, with a policy agenda to match.
 He deserves most of this criticism.”

 For additional information on Michael Kinsley, click here.